DevLoversTeam/golang-interview-questions/README.en.md

 <details>
 <summary>51.
-What are the advantages of atomic operations compared to mutex for simple competitive operations?</summary>
+What are the advantages of atomic operations over a mutex for simple concurrent operations?</summary>

 #### Go

-`atomic` operations in Go are appropriate for very simple competitive scenarios where you need to safely perform an elementary operation on a single value (increment, read a flag, CAS).
+`atomic` operations in Go are appropriate for very simple concurrent scenarios where you need to safely perform an elementary operation on a single value (increment, read a flag, CAS).
 In such cases, they may be lighter than `mutex`.